Daisysimy1/Daisysimy1/README.md

  **⚡ Fun fact** :
 🌟  The first language I used to program "Hello World" was Javascript

- ✈️  I love to travel to new places, but *somehow* always find myself taking nature walks.
+ ✈️  I love to travel to new places, but *somehow* find myself taking nature walks.

 ---